Factorization homology of topological manifolds: Introduction

 The first condition can be restated as saying that the functor $\cF$ is symmetric monoidal with respect to the disjoint union and direct sum.
 Let $\bH(\spaces, {\sf Ch}^\oplus)$ stand for the collection of such functors.
-The Eilenberg-Steenrod axioms can then be reformulated as follows.
+The Eilenberg--Steenrod axioms for ordinary homology can then be reformulated as follows.

-\begin{theorem}[Eilenberg-Steenrod] Evaluation on a point, ${\sf ev}_*:\bH(\spaces, {\sf Ch}^\oplus)\ra {\sf Ch}$, defines an equivalence between homology theories valued in chain complexes with direct sum and chain complexes.
+\begin{theorem}[Eilenberg--Steenrod] Evaluation on a point, ${\sf ev}_*:\bH(\spaces, {\sf Ch}^\oplus)\ra {\sf Ch}$, defines an equivalence between homology theories valued in chain complexes with direct sum and chain complexes.
 The inverse is given by singular homology, the functor assigning to a chain complex $V$ the functor $\sC_*(-,V)$ of singular chains with coefficients in $V$. \end{theorem}